 Gokanna Raja Maha Viharaya

 While visiting Fort Frederick, stopping at Gokanna Raja Viharaya and the viewpoint is well worth it.
-Here you hike up a few stairs to a large viewing platform located at the base of a tall white Buddha.
 The views of Trincomalee and Uppuveli Beach are incredible from here.

 Museums in Trincomalee